josefmartins/gymshark-interview/README.md

 - List products endpoint should be paginated.
 - Split the backend in 3 different layers to keep domains segregated: server, service (actual business logic) and storage. models package is common to the logical layers and makes mapping easier.
 - REST API can be split into 2: CRUD for products and specific add/remove package size to product and calculate package units.
 API docs can be consulted in `/docs` HTTP endpoint.
 - Calculation Algorithm was implemented using a dynamic programming logic that looks for the least amount of packages to be sent and then looks for the solution that ships less units, ie. smaller package sizes.
+In addition it looks up the least common multiple to create an offset of biggest package in size.
 - I spent much more time on the backend than in the frontend.
 Frontend was quickly built using React and Typescript since those are the technologies I'm more comfortable with.
 - Disclaimer: I've used AI (ie. chatgpt) to create boilerplate code.
 This task took me some hours and using AI made it a bit faster and less tedious.